Spectrum - 5 Gallon Pail

 When can I put my upholstery back in place?

-24 hours is recommended.
+24 hour drying time is recommended.

 What is better, Spectrum or Damplifier?